 The Nordnet Internet Only Plan

-Sign on to a French broadband plan today!Call our English-speaking customer service line at 09 77 55 72 27 (Monday to Friday, 9.30am-7.30pm) or ask for a free callback to get help to subscribe to a phone contract that will suit your needs and budget - it's free!.
+Sign on to a French broadband plan today!Call our English-speaking customer service line at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm) or ask for a free callback to get help to subscribe to a phone contract that will suit your needs and budget - it's free!.

 Mobility Offers for Internet Only